Small Business Automation: 5 Tasks Every Startup Should Automate

 4. Start small and scale

-When implementing automation in your startup, it’s wise to start small and gradually scale up.
+When implementing automation in your startup or even planning your business more generally, it’s wise to start small and gradually scale up.

 It is also wise to assess results, gather feedback, and make necessary adjustments before expanding automation to other areas.
 Doing this will allow you to learn from the process, refine your approach, and make sure you have a smooth transition.